buildit/gravity-metalsmith-seed/README.md

 Serve the `dist/` folder using your choice of platform.

 Preferably hook up continuous deployment.
-Your CI system should run `npm run build` before deploying the `dist/` folder.
+Your CI system should run `npm run ci`; to lint, build and test; before deploying the `dist/` folder.